mushorg/conpot/README.md

 #### Build from source and run with docker-compose

 1. Install [docker-compose](https://docs.docker.com/compose/install/)
+2. Clone this repo with `git clone https://github.com/mushorg/conpot.git` and `cd conpot`
-2. Build the image with `docker-compose build`
+3. Build the image with `docker-compose build`
-3. Test if everything is running correctly with `docker-compose up`
+4. Test if everything is running correctly with `docker-compose up`
-4. Permanently run as a daemon with `docker-compose up -d`
+5. Permanently run as a daemon with `docker-compose up -d`

 ## HPFEEDS